Heinrich Lienhard: Biography

 In summer 1851 Heinrich Lienhard married Elsbeth Blumer of Bilten.
 They purchased a homestead in Kilchberg near Zurich, where in 1852 their first son Caspar Arnold and the following year John Henry were born.
 In September 1853, however, the Lienhards sold their farm and in April 1854 left Zurich, first settling for two years in Madison, Wisconsin, where in 1855 they had their third son, John Jacob.
 In 1856 they moved to Nauvoo, Illinois, on the Mississippi, where Heinrich Lienhard was to live for 47 years as a well-to-do farmer and respected citizen.
 In Nauvoo he and Elsbeth Lienhard had six more children, but they lost their oldest son in 1878 and their daughter Dora in 1884.
-In the same year Lienhard's wife died and in 1892 the youngest daughter Barbara Adela.
+In the same year Lienhard's wife died and in 1892 the youngest daughter Barbara Adela died as well.
 Heinrich Lienhard died on 19 December 1903 after a brief illness and, like his wife and seven of their children, was buried in Nauvoo's Presbyterian cemetery.